Stem Cell Registry's Privacy Statement

 • The hospital where the patient is being treated is given the data subject’s donor ID as well as information on their tissue type, blood group, gender and year of birth, results of infection tests and any health-related data relevant to their suitability as a donor.

-• A DNA sample is delivered to the hospital treating the patient if the relevant stem cell donor’s DNA sample is required to determine the patient’s state of health.
+• A DNA sample will be sent to the hospital treating the patient in case the sample from that stem cell donor is needed to determine the patient’s health status.

 • If a data subject is injured in connection with a donation, details of the event are shared with the insurance company.

-The database of the Stem Cell Registry is managed by Steiner Ltd.
+• The database of the Stem Cell Registry is managed by Steiner Ltd (steiner.cz).

 Can my personal data be shared with parties outside of the EU?

-In addition, information concerning the data subject’s tissue type, blood group, CMV status, age and gender is disclosed to the international central data repository, through which the information can also be viewed outside the EU.
+• In addition, information on the data subject’s tissue type, blood group, CMV status, age and gender is disclosed to the WMDA central data repository, through which the information can be viewed by professionals also outside the EU.

 How does the FRC Blood Service protect my personal data?

-As regards the information shared with the international central data repository, only the donor ID of potential donors is disclosed; never their name or personal identification number.
+• As regards the information shared with the WMDA central data repository, only the donor ID is disclosed, never their name or personal identification number.

-Data is only processed by those persons who need to process the data as a part of their work duties.
+• Data is processed only by those persons who need it for their work.
+All individuals who process the data are bound to confidentiality.

-The database is password-protected and can only be accessed by authorised members of staff.
+• The database is password-protected and can only be accessed by authorised members of the staff.
 Only certain members of staff have the necessary account privileges to browse, enter, edit or delete data.
 The processing of data is restricted by our contracts with service providers.
-Hard copies of documents are kept in locked and access-controlled areas of FRC Blood Service’s premises and in locked filing cabinets.
+Hard copies of documents are kept in locked and access-controlled areas of Blood Service premises and in locked filing cabinets.

 Can my personal data be used for profiling or automated decision-making?